juicedata/juicefs-csi-driver/docs/en/examples/config-and-env.md

 type: Opaque
 ```

-Create secrets for CSI driver in Kubernetes.
-The key of `configs` is the secret name, value is the path of secret being mounted in pod.
+Create a secret for the CSI driver in Kubernetes.
+The key of `configs` is the secret name created above, and the value is the root path of the configuration file saved in the mount pod.
+The `envs` is the environment variable you want to set for mount pod.

 ```sh
 kubectl -n default create secret generic juicefs-secret \